awsdocs/aws-control-tower-guide/doc_source/best-practices.md

 + In general, AWS Control Tower performs a single action at a time, which must be completed before another action can begin\.
 For example, if you attempt to provision an account while the process of enabling a guardrail is already in operation, account provisioning will fail\.

 **AWS Organizations Guidance**
 + Do not use AWS Organizations to update service control policies \(SCPs\) attached to an OU that is registered with AWS Control Tower\.
 Doing so could result in the guardrails entering an unknown state, which will require you to re\-enable affected guardrails in AWS Control Tower\.
+Instead, you can create new SCPs and attach those to the OUs rather than editing the SCPs that AWS Control Tower has created\.
 + Moving individual accounts into AWS Control Tower, from outside of a registered OU, causes drift that must be repaired\.
 See [Types of Governance Drift](drift.md#governance-drift)\.
 + If you use AWS Organizations to create, invite, or move accounts within an organization registered with AWS Control Tower, those accounts are not enrolled by AWS Control Tower and those changes are not recorded\.
+If you need access to these accounts through SSO, see [Member Account Access](http://aws.amazon.com/premiumsupport/knowledge-center/organizations-member-account-access/)\.
 + If you use AWS Organizations to move an OU into an organization created by AWS Control Tower, the external OU is not registered by AWS Control Tower\.
 + Nested OUs are not accessible in AWS Control Tower, because AWS Control Tower displays only the top\-level OUs\.
 + If you use AWS Organizations to rename an account or OU that was created by AWS Control Tower, you must repair your landing zone so that the new name is displayed by AWS Control Tower\.